Akinori-F-Ebihara/LLLR_toymodel/README.md

 The structure of this project is inherited from [the SPRT-TANDEM code](https://github.com/TaikiMiyagawa/SPRT-TANDEM).

+## Requirements
+This article is best read with the Chrome browser with [MathJax Plugin for GitHub](https://chrome.google.com/webstore/detail/mathjax-plugin-for-github/ioemnmodlmafdkllaclgeombjnmnbima?hl=en).

 ## Experimental Settings
 Our experimental settings are based on Sugiyama et al. 2008, "Direct importance estimation for covariate shift adaptation":